gtModLoader/osgt-qol/README.md

 - Legacy Chat patch - Removes the chat update paddings and `[S]` symbols
 - No Guild Icon - Shifts Gem Store margin up to be next to Friends List
 - Good Night Title Screen - Changes the eye-searing sunny weather on title screen to a cozy night weather
+- Server Switcher - You can now connect to various servers without modifying hosts file with this mod.

 ## Recommended additions
 When Growtopia switched to using BGFX as its rendering framework, Windows clients started using DirectX9 as opposed to OpenGL.
 With this transition, several visuals broke.